-Since 1999 attempting to reduce this herd to population objective of 3,000 elk has resulted in reduced hunter success and satisfaction.
-Significant reductions in game damage and private land conflicts have been achieved and the changes to the lodgepole forest community (from the mountain pine beetle) have increased the habitat for elk.
+Since 1999 attempting to reduce this herd to population objective of 2,700 elk has resulted in reduced hunter success and satisfaction.
+Significant reductions in game damage and private land conflicts also have occurred and the changes to the lodgepole forest community (from the mountain pine beetle) have increased the habitat for elk.

-In 1999, when the last population objective was set, CDOW underestimated the size of the elk population in Middle Park.
-At the time, it was felt that reducing the population by 40% would bring the population in DAU E-13 down to the objective of 3,000 animals.
-During the last decade, as indicated above, extensive measures were implemented to reduce the elk population.
-In that period over 12,000 elk were harvested.
-The 2009 post hunt population estimate of 4700 elk would require an additional 36 % reduction to achieve the current population objective of 3000 elk.
-Therefore the following alternatives were developed to illustrate the potential population ranges of elk the E-13 DAU plan could mange for in the next decade.
+In 1999, when the last population objective was set, DOW significantly underestimated the size of the elk population in Middle Park.
+At the time, it was felt that reducing the population by 18% would bring the population in DAU E-8 down to the objective of 2,700 animals.
+We now know that this assumption was incorrect, and that a much larger reduction (46%) in the population was needed to achieve the objective.

-Alternative 1 - 3,000 to 3,600 elk post season (decrease of 36% from current population objective

-Alternative 2 - 4,100 to 4,900 elk post season (lower range of current population estimate)
+Alternative 1 - 2,700 to 3,600 elk post season Alternative 2 - 3,600 to 4,300 elk post season (current population)

-Preferred Alternative 3 - 4,700 to 5,500 elk post season (upper range of current population estimate)
+Alternative 3 - 4,500 to 5,500 elk post season